kristiangl/RevitSheetExporter/README.md

 | "Could not load file or assembly" error | Make sure the `.dll` path in the `.addin` file matches where you put the `.dll` |
 | API compile errors on specific properties | The Revit API occasionally renames properties between versions — check the Revit API docs for your version |
 | Export fails silently | Check the folder template resolves to a valid path; make sure the `.rvt` file is saved |

+---

+## Support

+This is a personal project.
+It is provided as-is with no warranty and no guarantee of updates or bug fixes.
+Issues and pull requests are welcome, but responses are not guaranteed.